^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In comparison with other parts of the body, the vegetation on the head contains the most hair.
-In this case, in addition to the aesthetic load, other functions are not performed.
-Increased brittleness, dryness and ultimately loss of strands - this is a serious problem, which can be a sign of certain diseases.
+Compared to other parts of the body, the vegetation on the head contains the most hair.
+At the same time, apart from the aesthetic load, the curls do not perform other functions.
+Increased fragility, dryness and ultimately hair loss is a serious problem that can be a sign of certain diseases.

 Causes of severe hair loss in women

-Hair loss on the head, this is quite a natural process.
-But if every day there are more and more hairs on the comb, then this is the reason to seek medical help in order to find the causes of increased baldness.
-Hair in women often lose their strength due to immunogenetic diseases and stress.
+Hair loss on the head is a completely natural process.
+But if every day more and more hairs remain on the comb, then this is a reason to seek medical help to find the causes of increased baldness.
+Women's hair most often loses its strength due to immunogenetic diseases and stress.

-The main reasons for the increased loss of curls include:
+The main reasons for increased hair loss include:

 • Diseases of the gastrointestinal tract.